akashdip2001/UI-UX-DESIGN/README.md

 # Rules and Regulations of contribution in Web-Project Repository

-- Add your file in a folder with a readme.md file
+- Add your file in a folder with a readme.md file.
+- Folder Name = Project Name.

 # Rewards :